Moss people: Dwellings and society

+Interactions with humans

 According to legend, these fairies would occasionally borrow items from people or ask for help but would always compensate the owners generously, often with either good advice or bread.
 It was, however, easy to anger such wood-sprites, either by spurning their gifts (which might be the compensations named above) or by giving them caraway bread – of which they had a particular hatred, often being heard to utter the doggerel rhyme "Kümmelbrot, unser Tod!" ("Caraway bread, our death!").
+They also show their gratitude by becoming domestic spirits and working at night in kitchen, stable, farmyard, and parlor.

 In certain myths, the moss folk would ask humans for breast milk to feed their young, or steal little human children – motifs found in changeling lore.

-Moss people, especially the females of the species, are able to send plagues on one hand, but on the other can also heal the victims of such plagues.
+Moss people, especially the females of the species, are able to send plagues on one hand; on the other, they can also heal the victims of such plagues.
 During epidemics the Holzfräulein ("Wood ladies") would emerge from the forest to show the people which medicinal herbs could cure or ward off plague.

+Relation with the Wild Hunt

 They were often but not always the object of the Wild Hunt.
 According to folklore, in order to escape the hunt they enter the trees that woodsmen have marked with a cross that will be chopped down.

 Des Knaben Wunderhorn records "folk-songs [that] make the huntsman in the wood start a dark-brown maid, and hail her: 'whither away, wild beast?', but his mother did not take to the bride."

-The moss people are similar to hamadryads.
-Their lives are "attached to the trees; if any one causes by friction the inner bark to loosen a Wood-woman dies."